 Added option to disable the output of

 .pyifile when creating an extension module.

 Removed Ubuntu Wily package download, no longer supported by Ubuntu.

 This release was done to get the fixes and new features out for testing.
 There is work started that should make generators use an explicit extra stack via pointer, and restore instruction state via goto dispatchers at function entry, but that is not complete.

 This feature, dubbed "goto generators" will remove the need for fibers (which is itself a lot of code), reduce the memory footprint at run time for anything that uses a lot of generators, or coroutines.

-make use of Nuitka for existing projects automatic and trivial to do.
-There is
+will make use of Nuitka for existing projects automatic and trivial to

 Also, documenting how to run tests against compiled code, if that test code lives inside of that package, will make a huge difference, as that will make it easier for people to torture Nuitka with their own test cases.